-3.5 Fitting of the Model
+4.5 Fitting of the Model

-The full model has, as described above, eight parameters that need to be fit so it can reproduce the behavior of the cell.
-During the fitting and the analysis all models were integrated with at time step of $0.05\,\mathrm{ms}$.
-The stimuli described in the stimulus protocols section above were recreated for the stimulation of the model during the fitting process.
+The full model has, as described above, eight parameters that need to be fitted so it can reproduce the behavior of the cell.
+During the fitting and the analysis all models were integrated with at time step of 0.05 ms. The stimuli described in the stimulus protocols section above were recreated for the stimulation of the model during the fitting process.
 The pure fish EOD was approximated by a simple sine wave of the appropriate frequency, but it was decided to keep the amplitude of the sine wave at one to make the models more comparable.
 Changes in the amplitude can be compensated for by changing the input scaling factor so there is no qualitative difference.

-During the fitting the baseline stimulus was simulated 3 times with $30 \,\mathrm{s}$ each and the step stimuli were simulated with a delay, step duration and recovery time of each $0.5 \,\mathrm{s}$.
+During the fitting the baseline stimulus was simulated 3 times with 30 s each and the step stimuli were simulated with a delay, step duration and recovery time of each 0.5 s.
 The contrasts were the same as in the cell recordings.
 The step stimuli for the different contrasts were each repeated 8 times.
 The simulated data was analyzed in the same way as the cells (see above).